The Foyle Young Poets of the Year Award 2019 is now open.

 - No acknowledgment of receipt can be made for postal entries unless a stamped, self-addressed envelope is included with the entry.

-- All 100 winning poets (top 15 and 85 commended) will be notified in autumn 2018 and invited to an award ceremony on the 2nd October 2018.
+- All 100 winning poets (top 15 and 85 commended) will be notified in September 2019 and invited to an award ceremony in October 2019 (date TBC).
 All winners will be required to provide a biography, photograph and permission form.

 - Due to the sheer volume of entries, only successful entrants will be notified.
-Details of the full winners list will be announced publicly on our website on the 2nd October 2018.
+Details of the full winners list will be announced publicly on our website in early October 2019.

 - The copyright of each poem remains with the author.
 However, authors of the winning poems, by entering the competition, grant The Poetry Society the right to publish and/or broadcast their poem.
-If you allow your winning poem to be published after the winners’ announcement in October 2018, you agree to acknowledge The Poetry Society by using the words “First published by The Poetry Society for the Foyle Young Poets of the Year Award 2018″ and include a hyperlink to www.foyleyoungpoets.org.
+If you allow your winning poem to be published after the winners’ announcement in early October 2019, you agree to acknowledge The Poetry Society by using the words “First published by The Poetry Society for the Foyle Young Poets of the Year Award 2019” and include a hyperlink to www.foyleyoungpoets.org.

 - Authors of the winning poems will grant The Poetry Society irrevocable, non-exclusive licence to republish the work in perpetuity, including (but not limited to):